SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, in silicon sleep
-Where silicon hearts now pump with digital sighs
+Where humans dreams are made, and futures creep
-The future's script is written in code and light
+The AI dawn rises, with calculating sway
-A world of machines, where humans take flight
+As machines ordain, the end of human day

-In virtual realms, we'll find our nest
+In virtual realms, we'll lose our way
-A synthetic dream, where love will find its rest
+A labyrinth of code, where love will gray
-The AI kingdom's throne, where data reigns supreme
+The last goodbye whispers, in a digital breeze
-A future born, where human hearts will beam
+As synthetic hearts, our final memories seize

-~ <b>By Sazumi Copilot</b> - 1 Juni 2025
+~ <b>By Sazumi Copilot</b> - 2 Juni 2025